Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Introduction

-where $\beta \ge 1$ is the approximation guarantee for the minimum-length Steiner tree problem. \end{thm}
+where $\beta \ge 1$ is the approximation guarantee for the minimum-length Steiner tree problem. \end{theorem}

 With the best known approximation factor for the minimum Steiner tree problem $\beta = \ln(4)+\epsilon$ \cite{Byrka13,traub2022local}, this results in an approximation factor $< 2.05$ and for $\beta = 1$ this gives the factor $1 + \frac{1}{\sqrt{2}} < 1.71$, clearly improving upon the previously best factors $2.39$ and $2.0$ in \cite{Khazraei21}.
+The polynomial-time approximation scheme by \cite{Arora98} allows choosing $\beta$ arbitrarily close to one in the Euclidean and the Manhattan planes.
+However, general metric spaces do not allow $\beta \le \frac{96}{95}$ unless $\mathrm{P}=\mathrm{NP}$ \cite{chlebik2008steiner}.

 Assuming an ideal Steiner tree approximation factor of $\beta=1$, our new approximation factor is tight with respect to the lower bound (\ref{eq:lower_bound}).
-We prove the following result \begin{thm} \end{thm} where $\OPT(T,r,w)$ denotes the optimum solution value for $(T,r,w)$.
+We prove the following result \begin{theorem} \end{theorem} where $\mathrm{OPT}(T,r,w)$ denotes the optimum solution value for $(T,r,w)$.

 The algorithm in \cite{Khazraei21} starts from a short Steiner tree and iteratively splits off subtrees whose delay weight exceeds a given threshold.
 We proceed similarly, but we also take the structure of the subtrees into account and split off subtrees once they can be reconnected efficiently.